Updated by Sahil Sharma - Contact Author

 Try VideoProc - the Well Compatible and All-purpose Video Software for Mac

-VideoProc is an excellent tool of Digiarty which can help users with an easy transition into the updated macOS Catalina.
+VideoProc is an excellent tool of Digiarty which can help users with an easy transition into the macOS Catalina (and even Big Sur, soon).
 This all-in-one software can be of great assistance in meeting various video conversion, editing, downloading and recording needs on your macOS.
 Whether you are trying to solve the problem when you can't import MOV file into Adobe Premiere, to merge multiple small clips into the creation of a Facebook story, or to trim a big clip into short and more interesting ones, VideoProc can get it all done for you in a seamless manner.

 VideoProc is compatible with all the mainstream macOS versions as well as Catalina (10.15).